-Many business-to-business (B2B) relationships choose to initiate transaction exchanges at the point a buyer sends an electronic purchase order to a supplier.
+Many business-to-business (B2B) relationships choose to initiate transaction exchanges, using their EDI platform, at the point a buyer sends an electronic purchase order to a supplier.
 This Purchase Order is often in the form of an EDI 850 document.
 This Purchase Order often then triggers the supplier to send the buyer an electronic Invoice (EDI 810) and an electronic Ship Notice (EDI 856), for the goods ordered.
 This “business process” represents the minimum number of transactions required to maintain this successful model.
 Moreover, there exists an abundance of data in support of this process, although it may often fail to be included in the production model.
 The cost of integration may exceed the return and, as a result, this data either isn’t shared between the two organizations or it fails to be integrated to a usable state.

 For example, at the suppliers’ front end is Catalog data (EDI 832).
 This provides an opportunity for a supplier to identify the attributes of their products to the buyer, creating a more-efficient ordering process.
 At the buyers’ backend is Product Activity / Point of Sale data (EDI 852).
 This provides an opportunity for buyers to report their sales activity, aiding in the ability to forecast the production of goods.
 While this data is not essential to the “Purchase Order <-> Invoice” model, it provides the ability to “enhance” production processes.
 Additional transactions, such as Purchase Order Acknowledgment (EDI 855), Purchase Order Change (EDI 860), and Payment Advice (EDI 820), are a few of the many electronic formats capable of improving and furthering the overall business process integration.